Hemnath-V/Front_End_Journey/README.md

 Captured user input and displayed the updated value instantly using state.
 Handled user input using onChange
 Displayed live updates as the user types

+## Day 22: Project Setup & Folder Structure
+Initialized the project folder structure with index.html, style.css, and script.js.
+Planned the UI layout for MovieSpot (Navbar, Search, Cards, Footer).

+## Day 23: HTML Structure
+Created the base HTML structure for the homepage.
+Added a header with logo and search bar.
+Designed placeholder sections for movie cards.

+## Day 24: CSS Styling
+Styled the entire layout using modern CSS practices.
+Added a responsive flexbox grid for movie cards.
+Applied hover effects and transitions for better UX.

+## Day 25: JavaScript Functionality
+Integrated TMDb API to fetch real-time movie data.
+Displayed popular movies dynamically as cards using fetch().
+Implemented search functionality with API query results.

+## Day 26: Final Touches & Deployment
+Handled edge cases for empty searches and API errors.
+Improved UI responsiveness on different screen sizes.
+Deployed the project using GitHub Pages.
+Cleaned up and commented code for better readability.